trywilco/quest-let-it-sink/README.md

             - Pr for example: https://github.com/ObelusFamily/Anythink-Market-a2sp4/pull/27
           - Python:
             - The user should use `alembic` to run the migration: `poetry run alembic revision --message “adding is_verified field"`
-            - Edit the migration code: with
+            - Edit the `upgrade` function in the newly created migration code as follows:
               ```
               def upgrade() -> None:
                  op.execute('ALTER TABLE users ADD COLUMN is_verified BOOLEAN DEFAULT FALSE')